DoclerLabs/hexMachina/README.md

 # HELP PAGE TODOS

 * Need a solution for breadcrumbs on mobile/tablet
-* Ajax for comment & thread count
-* Fix disqus loading errors

-# FOOTER TODOS

-* Footer should be clarified, on mobile the footer is mostly higher than the content itself

 # GLOBAL TODOS

-* Examples codes are not relevant, almost the same on every subpage
 * Download page is empty
 * Roadmap page is empty
 * Set disqus color from admin